 Most frustrating of all is the dreaded ‘debtor-creditor-supplier’ rule.
 Of all of the money-related things I have to explain this one is particularly tricky to summarise!
 Here goes…

 Seems simple?
-Well, what if you buy from a third-party ticket agency that is the appointed ‘seller’ of the tickets for the venue or artist?
+Well, what if you buy from a third party ticket agency that is the appointed ‘seller’ of the tickets for the venue or artist?
 In theory, you should be covered.
 But in practice, you might not be as it’s still a third party.
-Yikes.

-This wasn’t a massively widespread problem.
-But then around ten years ago, two things happened.
-More people became aware of their rights and of section 75 – and there had been a boom in cheap credit.
+This wasn’t a widespread problem but around ten years ago, two things happened.
+More people became aware of their rights and of Section 75 – and there had been a boom in cheap credit.
 Secondly, the way we shop fundamentally changed.
-Buying online is now the principal way many of us shop.
+Buying online is now the main way many of us shop.
 But the number of providers of goods and services when you shop online are considerably higher.